One of the most anticipated releases from Bersa this year was the new .40 S&W version of its BP Concealed Carry series of pistols.

 In the self-defense context, I prefer a 9mm.
 Since I already own a BP9CC, I will keep that one.
 However, I recognize that a lot of people prefer something a little bigger.
 If I wanted a larger caliber, I would buy this gun without hesitation.

-I’ve rated this pistol a three star gun.
 At this price, I feel that it is a good value, and recommend it to anyone who likes the feel of it in their hands.
-With a little bit of work, I think this could be a four, or even five, star pistol.
-Bersa would need to:

 As with all of my reviews, I want you, the reader, to know of any possible influences on my opinion.

 This particular gun was loaned to me by Bersa specifically for review on this site and in Combat Handguns magazine.
 No monies or other benefits were offered by Bersa to do a positive review of the gun.
 At the time of this writing, Bersa is not an advertiser, nor am I in any discussions with them to be one.
-After I complete this I am returning the pistol to the company.
+After I completed my Bersa BP40CC reviews the pistol to the company.

 I have no financial interest in any manufacturer in the firearms industry.